Skip to contents

 • options(shinyOAuth.user_agent = "shinyOAuth/<version> R/<version> httr2/<version>") – override the default User‑Agent header applied to all outbound requests.
 By default this string is built dynamically from the installed package/runtime versions; set a custom string here if your organization requires a specific format

 • options(shinyOAuth.allow_redirect = FALSE) – when FALSE (default), all sensitive HTTP requests (token exchange, refresh, introspection, revocation, userinfo, OIDC discovery, JWKS) refuse to follow redirects and reject 3xx responses.
 This prevents authorization codes, tokens, and PKCE verifiers from leaking to redirect targets.
-Only set to TRUE if your provider legitimately requires redirect-following
+Set to TRUE only when you deliberately accept that redirect-following risk for a specific deployment; this opt-in is honored in all sessions

 Size caps